Asymptotically optimal discretization of hedging strategies with jumps: Main results

-{In this section we treat the case when the process $Y$ (the asset price or the integrator) is the stochastic exponential of a Lévy process.
+{In this section we treat the case when the process $Y$ (the asset price or the integrator) is the stochastic exponential of a L\'evy process.
 More precisely, throughout this section we assume that

-where $Z$ is a martingale Lévy process with no diffusion part and with Lévy measure $\nu$ which has a compact support $U\in (-1,\infty)$ with $0 \in \mathrm{int}\, U$ and admits a density $\bar \nu(x)$ which is continuous outside any neighborhood of zero and satisfies \eqref{stable.strong}.
-From the martingale property and the boundedness of jumps of $Z$, it follows immediately that Assumption $(HY)$ is satisfied with $A_t = Y_t^2 \int_{\mathbb R} z^2 \bar \nu(dz)$.
-For the choice of the integrator $X$ we consider two examples corresponding to the discretization of hedging strategies on one hand and to the discretization of optimal investment policies on the other hand.\\
+where $Z$ is a martingale L\'evy process with no diffusion part and with L\'evy measure $\nu$ which has a compact support $U\in(-1,\infty)$ with $0 \in\operatorname{int}U$ and admits a density $\bar\nu(x)$ which is continuous outside any neighborhood of zero and satisfies~\eqref{stable.strong}.
+From the martingale property and the boundedness of jumps of $Z$, it follows immediately that assumption $(\mathit{HY})$ is satisfied with $A_t = Y_t^2 \int_{\mathbb R} z^2 \bar \nu(dz)$.
+For the choice of the integrator $X$ we consider two examples corresponding to the discretization of hedging strategies on one hand and to the discretization of optimal investment policies on the other hand.